SAKryukov/isomorphic-midi-keyboard/article/article.md

 ![Chromatic circle](circle.png).

 One detail on this picture may look confusing: the 7th degree is positioned on B-flat, not B, as it should be in the [major scale](https://en.wikipedia.org/wiki/Major_scale).
-I'll explain this choice (and the fact it's merely a choice) [later](#heading.mystery-of20mixolydian20mode).
+I'll explain this choice (and the fact it's merely a choice) [later](#heading-mystery-of-mixolydian-mode).

 First thing to note is that F and G are the only non-altered notes positioned symmetrically.
 The intervals between the tone and these notes are 5 and 7 semitones, but 7 can also be considered as 5 if counted counterclockwise, from higher to lower pitch, so the two are *reciprocals*.
 Let's see what harmonics are involved.
 The frequency ratio for F is 4:3, and for G it is 3:2.
 These set of numerator/denominator pairs is the simplest possible, not counting unison's 1:1 an octave's 2:1.
-Now, the frequency ratio for the whole tone between F and G is second simplest, as the combination of F and G ratio gives us 9:8.{id=special.reciprocal}
+Now, the frequency ratio for the whole tone between F and G is second simplest, as the combination of F and G ratio gives us 9:8.{id=special-reciprocal}

 These intervals always sound pleasant and "consonant", especially the perfect fifth, totally irrespective to particular cultures of the listeners.
 This is because of the natural way our [auditory system](https://en.wikipedia.org/wiki/Auditory_system) works.
 It is also composed of the same set of [strings](https://en.wikipedia.org/wiki/Hair_cell) each resonating not only to its own fundamental frequency, but also to its harmonics.
 The response is stronger for the lower harmonics, so the system creates strong associations between the musical tones related as rational numbers of low-value numerator/denominator combinations.
 The same should apply to many other animals which quite obviously respond to music.